Holyoke, Massachusetts: Museums

 In addition to the Volleyball Hall of Fame the city is also home to Wistariahurst.
-Named for the flowered vines which adorn its gardens, the estate was home to the Skinner Family which produced sewing silk and satins, becoming the largest producer of the latter in the world.
+Named for the flowered vines that adorn its gardens, the estate was home to the Skinner Family which produced sewing silk and satins, becoming the largest producer of the latter in the world.
 The museum is home to a wide variety of contemporary and historic gallery events and contains numerous archival collections for research.
 Though no longer in the museum collections, Wistariahurst was once home to the eminent Belle Skinner Collection of Musical Instruments, curated by its namesake Belle Skinner.
 Several decades after her death, the collection became a substantial part of the Yale University Collection of Musical Instruments.

 The Children's Museum at Holyoke, started by the Junior League of Holyoke in 1984, features a number of hands-on exhibits, including a water table, Lite-Brite wall, and a variety of displays including 2,000 collector Pez dispensers.

 Annual events

 Holyoke is home to the second-largest St. Patrick's Day parade in the United States, surpassed only by the New York City parade.
 Held annually since 1952 on the Sunday following St. Patrick's Day, the parade draws hundreds of thousands of people from across New England and the Eastern seaboard of United States.
 In recent years the Holyoke Saint Patrick's Day Parade typically attracts 350,000 to 450,000 people each year.
 Featured in the parade every year since the first in 1952 is the Holyoke Caledonian Pipe Band, founded in 1910, it is the oldest pipe band continuously operating in the United States.

 Since 1962, the city has held an annual Shad Derby every year in May with rare exception.
-The contest, begun under the Holyoke Water Power Company, is now ran by the municipal energy department Holyoke Gas & Electric.
+The contest, begun under the Holyoke Water Power Company, is now run by the municipal energy department Holyoke Gas & Electric.
 Though not weighed in time to enter Derby records, the section of the Connecticut south of the Holyoke Dam at Hadley Falls holds the world record for the largest American shad caught, which weighed 11 pounds, 4 ounces when it was hooked in 1986.
 Thanks to conservation measures, the river is known for a thriving American shad population, which has fluctuated between 226,000 and 778,000 fish since 2000.

 Every June since it was first introduced by mayor and LGBT activist Alex Morse in 2012, the city has held a rainbow flag-raising ceremony in recognition of Gay Pride Month with the event often featuring speakers, music, and a moment of silence for victims of discrimination and persecution.